everettraven/buoy/README.md

 The `test.json` file contains samples for each of the different panel types that `buoy` currently supports.
 As this is a hobby project very early in the development cycle there are some limitations and things are bound to not work as expected.

+`test.yaml` results in the exact same dashboard as `test.json` and exists to show YAML support.

 `buoy` uses https://github.com/tidwall/gjson for the path evaluation and extracting of values from resources.
-Please consult their documentation for valid path syntax
+Please consult their documentation for valid path syntax.

 ## Controls
 - `ctrl+c`, `q`, `esc` will quit the program and exit the tui